Deep Vein Thrombosis (cont.)

 Not all of these symptoms have to occur.
 One, all, or none may be present with a deep vein thrombosis.
 The symptoms may mimic an infection or cellulitis of the leg.

-Historically, healthcare providers would try to elicit a couple of clinical findings to make a diagnosis.
+Historically, healthcare professionals would try to elicit a couple of clinical findings to make a diagnosis.
 Dorsiflexion of the foot (pulling the toes towards the nose, or Homans' sign) and Pratt's sign (squeezing the calf to produce pain), have not been found effective in making a diagnosis.

 Viewers share their comments